MeshMatcapMaterial is defined by a MatCap (or Lit Sphere) texture, which encodes the material color and shading.

 Define whether the material is rendered with flat shading.
 Default is false.

 The color map.
+May optionally include an alpha channel, typically combined with .transparent or .alphaTest.
 Default is null.
 The texture map color is modulated by the diffuse .color.

 The matcap map.
 Default is null.